Quantum-Flytrap/quantumflytrap.com/content/pages/about.md

 The company was founded in early 2020 by a quantum physicist [Piotr Migdał](https://www.linkedin.com/in/piotrmigdal/) and a designer [Klem Jankiewicz](https://www.linkedin.com/in/klem-jankiewicz/), after their project at the [Centre for Quantum Technologies](https://www.quantumlah.org/), National University of Singapore.

-In Oct 2022 we decided to close Quantum Flytrap.
+In Oct 2022 we decided to close Quantum Flytrap, [see our post](/blog/closing-quantum-flytrap).

 ## Team